O Omelet

 - Spatula

-The children will make an omelet for an octopus as they recognize and name the uppercase letter O and the lowercase letter o.
+Tell the children that they will make an omelet for an octopus as they recognize and name the letters O and o.

 Literacy Activities